 Fellow Mahzarin Banaji Wins Golden Goose Award

-On September 13th, 2018, Academy Fellow Mahzarin Banaji of Harvard University and colleagues Anthony Greenwald of Washington University and Brian Nosek of the University of Virginia were awarded a 2019 Golden Goose Award for their research on implicit bias.
+On September 13, 2018, Academy Fellow Mahzarin Banaji of Harvard University, and colleagues Anthony Greenwald of Washington University and Brian Nosek of the University of Virginia, were awarded the 2019 Golden Goose Award for their research on implicit bias.

-Banaji and Greenwald began to work on the very beginnings of the ideas around implicit bias while working together at Ohio State University, where Banaji was a graduate student and Greenwald was an advisor.
-Their work investigated why there was a gender biases when participants were asked to judge whether a male or female name was considered famous even though participants recalled these names from memory equally well.
-With help from National Science Foundation funding, Banaji and Greenwald were able to continue to conduct experiments and research via the Implicit Association Test (IAT), this phenomenon that has since come to be known as implicit bias.
+Banaji and Greenwald began to work on ideas around implicit bias while working together at The Ohio State University, when Banaji was a graduate student there.
+Their work investigated why there was a gender bias when participants were asked to judge whether a male or female name was considered famous even though participants recalled these names from memory equally well.
+With help from National Science Foundation funding, Banaji and Greenwald were able to continue to conduct experiments and research on what came to be known as implicit bias via an Implicit Association Test (IAT).

-The decade following, Banaji and Greenwald continued to carry out IATs which continued to show evidence of implicit bias.
-The results of these studies were met with some resistance even though the existence of implicit bias is not the same as the existence of prejudice – which is specifically a conscious bias.
-Nozek joined Banaji at Yale and, using his computer science background, expanded implicit bias research throughout the internet.
+In the decades that followed, Banaji (now at Yale) and Greenwald (now at Washington University) conducted more IATs that continued to show evidence of implicit bias among test takers.
+The results of their studies were met with some resistance, though, even as implicit bias differs from prejudice, the latter being a conscious bias.
+In 1996, Nozek joined Banaji at Yale and, using his computer science background, expanded their implicit bias research.

-Nozek created an online IAT called Project Implicit where thousands of people are free to take IATs.
-Within a month of the site going live in 1998, 50,000 responses were received and drew significant and serious interest in what is now the common idea of implicit bias.
-Data collected from these IATs via Project Implicit are used in business, by police departments, in class rooms, and throughout research centers to try to carry out unbiased research, tactics, and policies.
+Nozek created Project Implicit, a site where people are free to take IATs.
+Within a month of the site going live in 1998, 50,000 responses were received.
+Data collected from Project Implicit are used today in business, by police departments, in class rooms, and throughout research centers to carry out and implement unbiased research, tactics, and policies.